Bunion & Hammertoe Surgery

 A constant debate topic is the timing for bunion or hammertoe surgery.
 Generally, it was thought best to avoid surgery unless a bunion is very painful, but this theory is gradually changing.
 Since these deformities are progressive and worsen over time, it is sensible to address them earlier in life.
 Also, putting off surgery may lead to a condition that might later require more aggressive procedures and longer recuperation.
 And of course, recuperation from surgery becomes more difficult with age.

 “Will my bunion come back after surgery?” is a popular question from patients.
 In most cases, the surgery outcome will be maintained in the long term.
 However, recurrence is possible.
 Certain foot types, such as those with (excessive motion of the foot joints), might be prone to recurrence. .
 These patients should pay closer attention to shoe choices and consider using orthotics after surgery.
 Sometimes, the condition recurs because an incorrect procedure was performed.
 In those cases, a less than ideal procedure might have been chosen in exchange for a shorter recuperation.
-Ultimately, each patient should be evaluated by the surgeon and an individualized care plan should be created that is specific to your needs.
+Ultimately, each patient should be evaluated by the best foot surgeon in NYC and an individualized care plan should be created that is specific to your needs.